paczulapiotr/ssm-ts-demo/readme.md

 # Requirements

-ASP.NET Core 3.1
+`ASP.NET Core 3.1`

 # How to

-Start both DemoAPI.Client and DemoAPI.Server projects
+Start projects in order:

+1. DemoAPI.Client
+2. DemoAPI.Server

+Or just run `run_demo.cmd` on windows 10 platform